Free: Healthy Freezer Meals Recipe Ebook

 This section explains how to choose the best ingredients for homemade fresh tomato salsa, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

-- Tomatoes – Roma tomatoes are most common for this salsa recipe with fresh tomatoes, but any variety will work.
-Choose ripe yet fairly firm ones, as very ripe tomatoes might make the salsa too juicy.
+- Tomatoes – Roma tomatoes are most common for a fresh salsa recipe, but any variety will work.
+Choose ripe yet fairly firm ones, as very ripe tomatoes might make the salsa too watery.

-- Onion – This recipe for fresh tomato salsa uses a white onion, but a yellow onion, red onion, or even green onion will work.
+- Onion – This recipe for salsa uses a white onion, but a yellow onion, red onion, or even green onion will work.

 - Jalapeno – For some heat.
 Add it without seeds and white parts for less heat, or for extra spice, include both or even add extra peppers.